 After completing a BA Honours in Philosophy, Tanushka trained in theatre.
 She set up her own ensemble, Company:Collisions, in 1999 which toured 5 major productions all across the UK and many commissions and street shows.
 She was a winner of one of The Young Vic Young Director Awards in 2002.
 Her production of Medea, developed at the Young Vic, toured international festivals in Cyprus and Albania, representing British Classical Theatre.
 She also toured street theatre shows in France and Spain.
 Her work has appeared twice at the London International Mime Festival.
 Her last production, Rest Upon The Wind, performed to sell out audiences in London’s West End before touring extensively in the Middle East during 2012.
 She now works as a freelance director and movement coach and has directed many plays around the UK including Shakespeare, Classical Theatre, Children’s Theatre and New Writing.
 Tanushka has a passion for working with young actors and finds working with young performers deeply inspiring and energising.
 For a year she directed young actors at the Miskin Theatre.
-She has also directed two shows for apprentice actors/emerging artists in Liverpool, Hope Street and Aberystwyth Arts Centre.
-And end of year shows at The London Metropolitan and Northbrook Colleges.
+She has also directed two shows for apprentice actors/emerging artists in Liverpool, Hope Street and Aberystwyth Arts Centre and end of year shows at The London Metropolitan and Northbrook Colleges.
+Tanushka is currently working for the Royal Shakespeare Company as movement director on their production of The Museum of Baghdad.

 Gina trained as an actor at the BAFTA Award winning Television Workshop, working as a professional actor on stage, TV & film.
 She has a wealth of experience in devising, directing and teaching; her continued and respected work with young people in Drama gives her the insight, sensitivity and sense of humour required to work with younger actors.
 A practical, positive approach, partnered with a creative and imaginative flair and a love for storytelling in all its dramatic forms.
 Her film work focuses on character and emotional tone.
 Passionate about inspiring teams toward a shared vision, and thinking creatively around both content and form.
 Her first short film ‘Plaster’ was officially selected for film festivals in the UK, Sydney & Mumbai.
 Gina leads Brighton Young Film Makers at Brighton Film School and teaches independently around the UK.